wugu/contao-choices-bundle/README.md

 ## Features

-- activate choosen support on page level (with inheritance and override option)
+- activate choices support on page level (with inheritance and override option)
 - adds the data attributes necessary for the library using the `getAttributesFromDca` hook (when activated for page)
 - [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) support
 - [Filter Bundle](https://github.com/heimrichhannot/contao-filter-bundle) support